-- mental ill health data from the Queensland youth justice system indicates that at least half of all young people under supervision in the community or custody had a mental health or behavioural disorder.4 This aligns with research in other jurisdictions.5 - adverse childhood experiences and trauma mental illness among young people in the justice system is highly correlated with experiences of trauma, abuse and neglect.
-Many have family members who have experienced mental ill-health, incarceration or social disadvantage.6 - cognitive and intellectual disabilities young people in contact with the justice system experience higher rates of speech and language disorders, as well as cognitive deficits.
-A 2015 survey of young people in custody found poor literacy skills, and low levels of intellectual ability.7 - neurodiversity up to one in five young people in the Queensland youth justice system have been diagnosed with ADHD.8
+- poverty, homelessness and unequal access to resources national data shows many in the youth justice system are from the lowest socioeconomic areas of Australia. - family experiences of trauma and neglect many have family members who have experienced mental illhealth, incarceration or social disadvantage. - mental ill health data show that at least half of all young people under supervision in the community or custody have high levels of psychological distress, and about two-thirds have poor mental health or a behavioural disorder.
+Rates of self harm and suicide attempts are also higher among young people in contact with the justice system compared to their peers.
+In particular, young people in detention who had experienced childhood trauma are more likely to attempt suicide. - unsupported cognitive and intellectual disabilities young people in contact with the justice system experience higher rates of speech and language disorders, as well as cognitive deficits.
+A 2015 survey of young people in custody found poor literacy skills, and low levels of intellectual ability. - neurodiversity for example, up to one in five young people in the Queensland youth justice system have been diagnosed with ADHD.